Gallery One’s exhibits open on the first Friday of most months in conjunction with the Ellensburg Art Walk.

 This visual tension and disconnect is also evident in Lucas DeShazer’s photographs of murals that depict the settling of the American West.
 Many of these public artworks paint a celebratory picture of the past that leaves out the genocide of indigenous peoples and the devastation of natural resources and animal habitats that occurred in the process.
 DeShazer uses his camera to draw attention to this flattening of history, yet it is fascinating that he uses photography to do so, as the camera literally flattens our three-dimensional reality into two dimensions.
 Jennifer Zwick experiments with this characteristic of the medium in her images from the series An Exercise in Formal Composition.
 Using a slightly off-balance right triangle rendered in a variety of materials, she intervenes in otherwise straightforward compositions to expose the artist’s hand in the construction of a photograph.

 When viewing photographs, we often suspend disbelief, immersing ourselves in the scene or narrative presented to us while ignoring the two-dimensionality of the photograph or the subjectivity of the person behind the camera.
 Zwick, as well as the four other artists featured in Double Vision, encourage this consideration of how their photographs are made and how materials and process inform meaning, allowing for engagement with their work on multiple levels.

-Inland Poetry Prowl, now in its 4th year, is weekend-long poetry event is hosted by various venues within easy walking distance, in the heart of historic downtown Ellensburg, WA.
+Inland Poetry Prowl, now in its 4th year, is a weekend-long poetry event hosted by various venues within easy walking distance, in the heart of historic downtown Ellensburg, WA.
 Celebrating Sylvia Plath, this event offers featured guest readers, craft talks, open mics, live radio broadcast, book fair, and film screening.
 Gallery One will be a venue for the event on Saturday, April 6.